Grahp/Website/pages/Bowmap Progress.md

 (In reverse chronological order...
 I know, yuck)

+November uh 9...
+2025, 68 days until release

+- I have been informed that there are 68 days until release...
+- This is NOT good news

+---

 October 24, 2025, 84 days until release

 - Okay I have actually been working on the server I just keep forgetting to update this -.-